 Since then, unexpected cost overruns for the bridge, a sewer pumping station and amenities for a public square fronting the Exelon building helped push up the tab for TIF-financed endeavors to about $125 million.

-Tomorrow’s expected approval of $39.3 million in TIF bonds will fund infrastructure for the last major phase of the project.
+Tomorrow’s expected approval of $39 million in TIF bonds, making for a total $164 million in public financing for Harbor Point, will fund infrastructure for the last major phase of the project, including 4.5 acres of public open space.

-7/20 UPDATE: The BOE unanimously approved the bonding expenditure without comment today.
-They included City Council President Nick Mosby, Comptroller Bill Henry and Finance Director Henry Raymond (filling in for an absent Mayor Brandon Scott).
+7/20 UPDATE: The BOE approved the bonding expenditure without comment today.
+Voting “yes” were City Council President Nick Mosby, Comptroller Bill Henry and Finance Director Henry Raymond, who filled in for an absent Mayor Brandon Scott.

-Mosby, Henry and Scott were members of the City Council that approved using TIF funding at Harbor Point in 2013.
+Scott, Mosby and Henry were all members of the City Council that approved TIF financing for Harbor Point in 2013.

 Beatty Development has announced three new projects starting construction this year – a new global headquarters for T. Rowe Price (which will vacate its current quarters at 100 East Pratt Street downtown), a 500-unit apartment building with street-level retail and restaurants, and a Marriott extended-stay hotel.